Bulmanator/xie/README.md

 ### Linux
 Linux support is very preliminary and currently relies on [SDL2](libsdl.org/).
 To build on Linux you will need the `gcc` toolchain installed and it is as simple as executing `linux.sh` in the root of the repository.
-This will build `xid.so`, however you do not need to link against this as long as it is within the same folder as your executable.
+This will build `libxid.so`, however you do not need to link against this as long as it is within the same folder as your executable.
 It will be dynamically loaded at runtime.

 ## Features